 Hope this practical approach gives you an idea of how to carry out split tests of your cold email copy in Woodpecker.
 It’s really not that difficult if you use a tool that helps you embrace all the data.
 You can also access the stats for each of your follow-ups separately, so when your opening message is mastered, you can move on to A/B testing your follow-ups as well.

-If you feel like you want to see Woodpecker in action, you can sign up for free beta testing on our website Woodpecker.co.
+If you feel like you want to see Woodpecker in action, you can sign up for trial on our website Woodpecker.co.